 FIN 6560 - Mergers and Acquisitions

 (Same as ECON 6560.)
+Prerequisites: FIN 6010 and FIN 6110.
 Issues covered include the reasons firms merge, buyer and seller motivations, the assessment of merger prospect value, merger waves and their consequences, the concentration of economic power resulting from mergers, policies toward mergers, the effects of takeover defenses, and the effects of mergers on the economy.

 FIN 6740 - Bond Market Analysis

-Prerequisite: FIN 3810 or FIN 6000.
+Prerequisites: FIN 6010 and FIN 6110.
 Analyzes fixed income securities.
 Uncovers innovations in bond markets, preparing students for careers in bond markets.
 Demonstrates active portfolio management and the analysis of yield spread trades in cash and futures markets.
 Approximates bond price using duration and convexity.
 Bonds with imbedded options, such as collateralized mortgage obligations, floaters and inverse floaters, and other derivatives, are financially engineered from the underlying fixed income securities.

 FIN 6760 - Derivatives Valuation

-Prerequisite: FIN 4910, senior Finance major/minor, or M.B.A.
+Prerequisites: FIN 6010 and FIN 6110.
 Explores and analyzes the key issues associated with theory and practice of derivatives instruments.
 Includes advanced topics dealing with pricing, risk management, and structuring of global derivatives products such as options, forwards, futures, swaps, caps, collars, and swaptions in the equity, foreign exchange, commodities, and interest-rate markets.

 FIN 6780 - Portfolio Analysis